 Assets of the General Account and Other Loan Programs are principally unrestricted and may be transferred to other programs subject to the approval of the Fund's management or Board of Directors.
-As of June 30, 2021, the Fund has committed \$58,897,000 from Other Loan Programs and the General Account for various loans or projects and \$1,873,000 from Other Loan Programs for the purchase of secondary market loans.
-In addition, the Fund has committed to sell loans to Fannie Mae of \$1,356,000 from Other Loan Programs.
+As of June 30, 2022, the Fund has committed \$30,527,000 from Other Loan Programs for various loans or projects and \$78,000 from Other Loan Programs for the purchase of secondary market loans.
+In addition, the Fund has committed to sell loans to Fannie Mae of \$78,000 from Other Loan Programs.
 These amounts are included in Unrestricted net position.
 The Fund is actively accepting applications from prospective recipients to originate loans from amounts allocated by the Board of Directors from Other Loan Programs.

 The Board of Directors has also allocated \$1,000,000 of the Unrestricted net position for the "Directors' and Officers' Insurance Account" for the purpose of providing indemnification for the directors and officers of the Fund.
-The fiscal year 2022 administrative budget of \$14,103,000 will be provided from the Unrestricted net position and from future revenues of the Fund.
+The fiscal year 2023 administrative budget of \$15,365,000 will be provided from the Unrestricted net position and from future revenues of the Fund.